TickTeam/guide-tt/ticktick_web_app/how_to_upload_your_profile_image.md

 ###How to upload profile image?
-1.Click the avatar in the upper-right hand of the screen.
+1.Click the avatar in the upper-right hand corner of the screen.

 2.Select “Settings” > “Account”.